eddast/T-427-WEPO/Assignment III/README.md

-# ChitChat: for a better IM-experience
+# ChitChat: Your Gateway For Better IM Experience

 ## Installation and running ChitChat